-(I) In July of each year, the Commonwealth will advise the States and Territories of its projected bi-annual payments for the AIR contribution for the financial year.
+(I) In August of each year, the Commonwealth will advise the States and Territories of its projected bi-annual payments for the AIR contribution for the financial year.
 These projections will take into account any shortfalls or carry-overs from the previous year.
 The States and Territories are required to make bi-annual payments to the Commonwealth.
-The first payment is due by 31 August, and the second payment is due by 30 January of each year.
+The first payment is due by 30 September, and the second payment is due by 28 February of each year.

-Table 4: Performance requirements, reporting and payment summary Output Performance milestones Measurement parameters Reporting Payment (see Funding allocations and payments) Agreed, quality assured data on HPV delivered in schools provided to the immunisation register MILESTONE: Provision of annual schools HPV immunisation data for the previous school year by 1 March each year.
-The provision of HPV immunisation data provided via school programs in the previous calendar year to enable measurement of Benchmark 3.
-2021-22 (Year 5) 1 January 2021 - 31 December 2021: Calendar year data to be provided 1 March 2022: Due date for provision of data to meet Milestone 2022-23 (Year 6) 1 January 2022 - 31 December 2022: Calendar year data to be provided 1 March 2023: Due date for provision of data to meet Milestone 0.75% of the funded 4.5% of total vaccine costs, distributed equally to each State and Territory.
-Maintained or increased vaccination coveragerates for 60 ≤ 63 month olds.
+Output Performance milestones Measurement parameters# Reporting Payment (see Funding allocations Timescories and payments) Agreed information on seasonal influenza vaccination rollout provided to facilitate vaccination planning activities MILESTONE: Provision of seasonal influenza vaccination rollout plan for the 2024 influenza season by 11 March 2024.
+The provision of a seasonal influenza vaccination rollout plan containing agreed information regarding the 2024 influenza season provided ahead of when 2024 influenza vaccines become available.
+An agreed template for completion will be provided requesting high-level information about local plans for the 2024 influenza season, including priority groups for targeting, timing of ordering, supply and local activities, and any state-based communication activities.
+2023-24 (Year 7) 2024: 2024 influenza season information to be provided 11 March 2024: Due date for provision of data to meet Milestone 0.75% of the funded 4.5% of total vaccine costs in the 2022-23 financial year, distributed equally to each State and Territory.
+Maintained or increased vaccination coverage rates for 60 ≤ 63 month olds.
 BENCHMARK 1: Maintained or increased vaccination coverage rates for 60 ≤ 63 month olds relative to the baseline.
 The numerator is the number of children enrolled in Medicare reported as fully immunised as defined by the Australian Immunisation Register (AIR), aged 60 ≤ 63 months.
 The denominator is the number of children enrolled in Medicare and registered in the Australian Immunisation Register aged 60 ≤ 63 months.
 Calculation is 100 x (Numerator ÷ Denominator) presented as a rate per 100 children aged four years.
-The current year coverage rate will be compared to a baseline of the average 2021-22 (Year 5) 1 April 2021 - 31 March 2022: Reference period assessed By 30 September 2022: Assessment outcomes notified By 31 December 2022: Assessment report published 2022-23 (Year 6) 1 April 2022 - 31 March 2023: Reference period assessed 0.75% of the funded 4.5% of each State and Territory's total vaccine costs.
+The current reference period's coverage rate will be compared to a baseline of the average coverage rate of the previous three reference periods.
+Should the definition of fully immunised change, the baseline will be reset following an independent review by an external body.
+Where a State or Territory has reached 95 2023-24 (Year 7) 1 April 2023 - 31 March 2024: Current reference period assessed By 30 September 2024: Assessment outcomes notified By 31 December 2024: Assessment report published 0.75% of the funded 4.5% of each State and Territory's total vaccine costs in the 2022-23 financial year.